even4void/aliquote/content/post/isbc31.md

 plot(sort(sp))
 ```

+{{< fluid_imgs
+  "pure-u-1-2|/img/20100831220206.png"
-{{< gallery album="1" >}}
+  "pure-u-1-2|/img/20100831220217.png" >}}

-The above pictures show the influence of individual samples on the test result, but see the accompanying <i class="fa fa-file-pdf-o fa-1x"></i> [vignette](http://www.bioconductor.org/packages/2.0/bioc/vignettes/globaltest/inst/doc/GlobalTest.pdf) for more information.
+The above pictures show the influence of individual samples on the test result, but see the accompanying [vignette](http://www.bioconductor.org/packages/2.0/bioc/vignettes/globaltest/inst/doc/GlobalTest.pdf) (PDF) for more information.

 ## Bayesian adjustment for multiplicity (J. Berger)